-It wasn't easy being in social distancing lockdown during the ongoing Coronavirus pandemic, so we all had to become a little crafty in finding methods to stave off The Shining levels of cabin fever.
-Fortunately, unlike the residents of the Overlook Hotel, we have the Internet, which can offer enough diversions to keep anyone sane, pandemic or no pandemic.
-Whatever you choose to do with the awe-inspiring expanse of the Internet is entirely up to you, of course: learn a programming language, learn a foreign language (like Polish), take an online educational course... we can all have the best intentions, but the reality is most of us will fall down a Youtube rabbit hole, giggle at Coronavirus and cat memes, or simply binge watch films and TV series through online streaming services.
+It wasn't easy being in social distancing lockdown during the Coronavirus pandemic, so we all had to become a little crafty to stave off The Shining levels of cabin fever.
+Fortunately, unlike the residents of the Overlook Hotel, we have the internet, which can offer enough diversions to keep anyone sane, pandemic or no pandemic.
+Whatever you choose to do with the awe-inspiring expanse of the Internet is entirely up to you, of course: learn a programming language, learn a foreign language (like Polish), take an online educational course... we can all have the best intentions, but the reality is most of us will fall down a Youtube rabbit hole, giggle at memes, or simply binge watch films and TV series through online streaming services.
 It doesn't all have to be so aimless; you can still learn a bunch of interesting things, sometimes you just need a little encouragement...

 If you've ever been to Poland, are currently living here, plan to visit, or simply have a fascination with its culture, you will be delighted to know that the Polish art scene is as strong as ever.
 Although the county's literary credentials sit quite high (there are plenty of fantastic Polish books to read), it's Polish cinema that is particularly well regarded internationally - just ask Martin Scorsese and David Lynch. Łódź is a bit of a cinematography Mecca, being dubbed 'Hollyłódź', to give it its Polish Tinseltown credentials.
 The Łódź Film School has produced directors like Andrzej Wajda, Roman Polański and Krzysztof Kieślowski(to name a few)who have made an undeniable impact on world cinema.
 Such top class has not only sealed Poland's cinematography credentials, but inspired many more Polish directors to continue making brilliant films known for their emotional and visual depth.